 Using channel partners can significantly accelerate your growth while cutting down your cost of sales.
 Beware: building a successful partner channel is notoriously difficult as it can be hard to motivate a channel partner to sell your product as effectively as they sell their own.
 But if you choose your channel partner carefully and execute well, it can be highly lucrative.

-Guideline, which offers a simple 401(k) plan to small businesses, is a great example of an SMB-facing company that has successfully used channel partnerships to accelerate customer acquisition.
+Guideline, which offers a simple 401(k) plan to small businesses, is an excellent example of an SMB-facing company that has successfully used channel partnerships to accelerate customer acquisition.
 Guideline teamed with several channel partners — including well-known cloud HR/payroll platform Gusto — to gain accelerate customer adoption.